 Listed below are the materials applicants must provide during the online application..

-The Pre-matriculation fee is due once all online application is complete and the required documentation has been submitted.
+The Pre-matriculation fee is due once the online application is completed and the required documentation has been submitted.
 The fee is $200.
-For those who are not receiving benefits from employers who pay partial or full tuition and if one of the parents is an alumni or if the student is coming from IMAGINE Valley or IMAGINE Quito, the fee is $100.
+If one of the parents is an alumni and qualifies as "Self Payers", the fee is $100.
+If the student is transferring from IMAGINE Valley or IMAGINE Quito, there is no pre-matriculation fee.
 Once you have submitted the online application and the required documentation, you will receive instructions on how to pay the pre-matriculation fee via email.
 The fee is non-refundable.

 Applicants for only Grade 3-12 require a MAP test if a MAP, PSAT or SAT is not provided in step 4.
 A MAP test is an assessment in English with three sections, reading, comprehension and math.
 Each section has twenty questions and, on average, takes about an hour and a half to compete.
 The test can be taken in person or remotely.
 The Admissions Office will schedule the testing.

 Students applying to Middle School (grades 6-8) and High School (grades 9-12), whose mother tongue is NOT English, may be required to take an additional test in English.

 An interview for all applicants is required and scheduled by the Admissions Office.

 For local applicants the interview will be conducted in person.
 The applicant will meet with the counselor, so it is not necessary for both parents to come to the school.

 For non-local applicants the interview will be conducted by video conference and conducted as follows: